thomasyyb/The-snake-game-in-a-3D-LED-cube/README.md

 # The-snake-game-in-a-3D-LED-cube

-The website hasn't been released yet.
+https://thomasyyb.github.io/ Here's the website for our project!
+The video hasn't been uploaded yet...but you can take a look at our documentation of the process!